Light-Wizzard/QtWidgetCpackInstaller/README.md

 ```

-It takes more time to make debug versions than release versoins,
+It takes time to make the file, it copies a lot of files, so wait for it.
-but it does take a lot of time to build them on my machine,
-I did not time it, but it is not locked up, it will finish.

 ## Documentation